mbats/mbats.github.io/_posts/2022-03-30-siriusweb.markdown

 layout: post
 title: "Meet Sirius in the browser"
 subtitle: "Your web modeling tools best friend"
-date: 2022-02-08 10:00:00
+date: 2022-03-30 10:00:00
 author: "Mélanie Bats"
-header-img: "img/post-bg-01.jpg"
+header-img: "img/post-bg-02.jpg"
 tags: [planet]
 ---

-TLDR; This post is for you if you want to build web-based graphical modeling tools.
+_TLDR; This post is for you if you want to build web-based graphical modeling tools.
-Eclipse Sirius is an open source project to create domain-specific modeling workbenches.
+[Eclipse Sirius](https://www.eclipse.org/sirius/sirius-web.html) is an open source project to create domain-specific modeling workbenches._

 At this point, if you are not aware of "modeling and domain specific blablabla", you might wonder _"What does it mean and why should I care?"_.